 Housing Price Index Patterns by Metro & State

-June 2014.
-The Housing Price Index (HPI), calculated using home sales price information from Fannie Mae- and Freddie Mac-acquired mortgages, continued upward momentum in U.S. house prices remained strong in the first quarter 2014, as prices rose 1.3 percent from the previous quarter.
-This is the eleventh consecutive quarterly price increase in the purchase-only, seasonally adjusted index.
+December 2014.
+The Housing Price Index (HPI), calculated using home sales price information from Fannie Mae- and Freddie Mac-acquired mortgages, continued upward momentum in U.S. house prices remained strong in the third quarter 2014, as prices rose 0.9 percent from the previous quarter.
+This is the thirteenth consecutive quarterly price increase in the purchase-only, seasonally adjusted index.

 Use the interactive table in this section to view/rank/compare the non-seasonally adjusted "all transactions" HPI for the most recent 5 quarters for all Metropolitan Statistical Areas (MSAs), states and the U.S.